How to Look Up an LLC in North Dakota (2026)

 How to Read North Dakota LLC Search Results

-Checking whether a business name is trademarked in North Dakota comes down to two resources: the North Dakota Secretary of State's website and the U.S. Patent and Trademark Office (USPTO) website.
-You'll want to run both searches — state and federal protection are separate, and a name can be clear at one level and taken at another.
+Checking whether a business name is trademarked in North Dakota comes down to two resources: the FirstStop Portal's trademark search and the U.S. Patent and Trademark Office (USPTO).
+Run both.
+State and federal protection are separate, and a name can be clear at one level and already taken at the other.

-• Enter the business name or trademark you want to check.
+• Enter the business name or mark you want to check.

-• The results will show whether that name — or something close to it — is already trademarked in North Dakota.
+• The results show whether that name, or something close to it, is already registered with the state.

-• Use the USPTO's search tools to check whether your business name is trademarked nationally.
+• Use the USPTO's trademark search system to check federal registrations.

-There are more reasons to run an LLC search than most people think.
-Whether you're vetting a potential partner, scoping out the competition, or getting ready to sign a deal, a quick lookup can save you a lot of trouble down the road.
+There are more reasons to run an LLC search than a name check alone.
+Whether you're vetting a partner, sizing up the competition or getting ready to sign a deal, a quick lookup can save you a lot of trouble later.

 Here are the main reasons it's worth doing:

-• Verifying Business Legitimacy: Confirm the business is legally registered before you do anything else.
+• Verifying Business Legitimacy: Confirm a business is actually registered before you rely on anything it tells you.

-• Legal Disputes: Pull entity details and filing history to support legal proceedings.
+• Legal Disputes: Pull a copy of the entity's filing record to support a legal proceeding.

 FAQs